PlanktonQAQ/SCTNet/README.md

 ```

 ## Contact
-Feel free to contact me if there is any question (Pengwei Yuan 1317091982@qq.com).
+Feel free to contact if there is any question (Pengwei Yuan 1317091982@qq.com).